 Pad printing start up checklist

 This article will cover the pad printing checklist.
 Pad printing is an efficient process for printing a two-dimensional image on a three-dimensional object.
 Basically, it is an indirect offset process that uses a silicone pad to transfer an image to the part or substrate.
-Use a pad printing machine to accomplish this printing process.
-There are very many and diverse industries that use pad printing.
-These industries include promotional products, tools and hardware, medical devices, the textile industry, toys, sporting goods, injection molding, electronics, etc. How and what do you need to get set up for pad printing?
+This printing method uses a pad printing machine to accomplish this printing process.
+This printing equipment is efficient, effective, and very easy to use.
+These are some of the reasons why many diverse industries use pad printing.
+Some example industries include promotional products, tool manufacturing and hardware, medical devices, the textile industry, toys, sporting goods, injection molding, electronics, etc. Let’s discuss how and what you need to get set up for pad printing?

 Before getting into pad printing, it is important to determine your printing application.
 This involves determining the part size, material, and image size.
 The part size will dictate what pad printing equipment is suitable to handle your part.
 The image size will determine the suitable silicone printing pad.
 Finally, the material, also known as the substrate, determines the type of pad printing ink to use.
 For example, silicone requires ink for printing silicone rubber.
 Plastic needs plastic pad printing ink.
 Glass needs glass pad printing ink.
 Learn more about the pad printing machines that we have to offer.